wiley/madgex-lazy-ads/README.md

 Lazy Ads
 ========

 Deliver synchronous ads asynchronously without modifying the ad code.
-Provide load conditions for responsive layouts using the ad container's dimensions, or a media query.
+Conditionally load ads for responsive layouts using the ad container's dimensions, or a media query.

 ## The problem